Fusing task-oriented and open-domain dialogues in conversational agents: FusedChat Construction

 We want to create ODD + TOD sessions where the TOD is conditioned on the ODD.
 The key to a successful TOD is dialogue state tracking, where the dialogue system processes the user utterance for [slot type, slot value] pairs (e.g., [Destination: Cambridge]) in order to understand the user's need and respond properly.
 Our designed method to model inter-mode dependency in our dataset essentially imposes ODD-dependent dialogue state tracking.

-We randomly select a slot value mentioned in the first user turn in the TOD, e.g., ``Cambridge'' in Figure \ref{fig:dependency_prepending}.
+We randomly select a slot value mentioned in the first user turn in the TOD, e.g., ``Cambridge'' in Fig.~\ref{fig:dependency_prepending}.
 We ask the dialogue creators to use the slot value in the prepended ODD, and rewrite the first dialogue user turn accordingly to refer to it implicitly.
-Rewriting mainly involves co-reference (e.g., ``there'' in Figure \ref{fig:dependency_prepending}), and sometimes ellipsis.
-Co-reference and ellipsis are important features in multi-turn TODs, attracting researchers to sometimes perform special annotations for them in certain TOD datasets \cite{quan2020risawoz}.
-See Figure \ref{fig:dependency_prepending} for a detailed example on how inter-mode dependency is featured for ODD + TOD sessions.
+Rewriting mainly involves co-reference (e.g., ``there'' in Fig.~\ref{fig:dependency_prepending}), and sometimes ellipsis.
+Co-reference and ellipsis are important features in multi-turn TODs, attracting researchers to sometimes perform special annotations for them in certain TOD datasets~\cite{quan2020risawoz}.
+See Fig.~\ref{fig:dependency_prepending} for a detailed example on how inter-mode dependency is featured for ODD + TOD sessions.